 (c) The decision of the Commissioner in regard to N.J.A.C.
-6A:23-4.3, New private schools for the disabled, may be appealed to the State Board of Education in accordance with N.J.S.A.
+6A:23-4.3, New private schools for students with disabilities, may be appealed to the State Board of Education in accordance with N.J.S.A.
 18A:6-27 and N.J.A.C.
 6A:4.

-6A:23-4.11 Out-of-State approved private schools for the disabled
+6A:23-4.11 Out-of-State approved private schools for students with disabilities

-(a) Out-of-State private schools for the disabled shall be approved to provide special education programs by the department of education of the state in which they are located.
+(a) Out-of-State private schools for students with disabilities shall be approved to provide special education programs by the department of education of the state in which they are located.
 Exceptions to this requirement may be made only at the discretion of the Office of Special Education, New Jersey Department of Education in accordance with N.J.A.C.
 6A:14-7.1(e).

-(b) The Commissioner shall abide by the tuition regulations for approved private schools for the disabled adopted by the department of education or other regulatory agency in the state in which the private school for the disabled is located.
-The approved private school for the disabled shall submit verification of the approval of the tuition rate to the Commissioner either on prescribed forms or verification from the out-of-State Department of education or other regulatory agency.
+(b) The Commissioner shall abide by the tuition regulations for approved private schools for students with disabilities adopted by the department of education or other regulatory agency in the state in which the private school for students with disabilities is located.
+The approved private school for students with disabilities shall submit verification of the approval of the tuition rate to the Commissioner either on prescribed forms or verification from the out-of-State Department of education or other regulatory agency.

-(c) If the out-of-State approved private school for the disabled is located in a state in which the department of education or other regulatory agency does not approve or sanction tuition rates, such tuition rates shall be determined in the following manner:
+(c) If the out-of-State approved private school for students with disabilities is located in a state in which the department of education or other regulatory agency does not approve or sanction tuition rates, such tuition rates shall be determined in the following manner:

-1. The approved private school for the disabled and the sending district board of education or state agency that determined the placement shall mutually agree to the tuition rate.
+1. The approved private school for students with disabilities and the sending district board of education or state agency that determined the placement shall mutually agree to the tuition rate.
 The tuition rate shall be agreed upon prior to the child's placement, and a letter indicating agreement of such rate shall be forwarded to the Commissioner.

-2. An approved private school for the disabled which is licensed as a child care facility by the New Jersey Department of Human Services shall determine a tuition rate through mutual agreement between the approved private school for the disabled, the sending district board of education and the Department of Human Services, Office of Education.
+2. An approved private school for students with disabilities which is licensed as a child care facility by the New Jersey Department of Human Services shall determine a tuition rate through mutual agreement between the approved private school for students with disabilities, the sending district board of education and the Department of Human Services, Office of Education.
 The tuition rate shall be agreed upon prior to the child's placement and documentation of such rate shall be forwarded to the Commissioner.

-3. If a tuition rate cannot be mutually agreed upon in accordance with (c)1 or 2 above, the approved private school for the disabled shall file a budget in a format prescribed by the Commissioner to determine a tentative tuition rate and shall comply with the provisions of this subchapter in order to collect tuition from a New Jersey district board of education or agency.
+3. If a tuition rate cannot be mutually agreed upon in accordance with (c)1 or 2 above, the approved private school for students with disabilities shall file a budget in a format prescribed by the Commissioner to determine a tentative tuition rate and shall comply with the provisions of this subchapter in order to collect tuition from a New Jersey district board of education or agency.
 The cost of the audit contained in N.J.A.C.
 6A:23-4.9 may be charged to the sending district board of education or agency that did not mutually agree to the tuition rate.